MontiCore/monticore/docs/BestPractices.md

 * [**Designing A Language**](BestPractices-Language-Design.md)
-  * Includes: Language Design in the Large
+  includes: Language Design in the Large

 * [**Designing Concrete and Abstract Syntax**](BestPractices-Syntax-Design.md)